ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ## To-do for version 2

-1. Make the pipeline compatible with Nextflow v23.10.0 (or later).
+1. **[In progress]** Make the pipeline compatible with Nextflow v23.10.0 (or later).
 The problem with this version of Nextflow is that the reference genome index is not replicated in the corresponding input channel of the nf-core module bowtie2align according to the number of samples to map.
 Therefore, only one sample gets mapped.

 2. Add mapping stats to the MultiQC report.
 For this, use nf-core modules [samtools/flagstat](https://nf-co.re/modules/samtools_flagstat) to count the number of alignments for each FLAG type,   [samtools/idxstats](https://nf-co.re/modules/samtools_idxstats) to print mapping stats per chromosome and [samtools/stats](https://nf-co.re/modules/samtools_stats) to print a comprehensive mapping summary.